-Our Board has four standing committees: the Nominating and Corporate Governance Committee, the Audit Committee, the Compensation Committee, the Cybersecurity and Data Privacy Committee.
-The Marketing Strategy Committee, which was formed in August 3, 2017, was dissolved on February 7, 2019.
+Our Board has four standing committees: the Nominating and Corporate Governance Committee, the Audit Committee, the Compensation Committee and the Cybersecurity and Data Privacy Committee.
 Each committee is comprised of directors who are "independent" under the rules of Nasdaq.

 Nominating and Corporate Governance Committee